lightbend/paradox/docs/src/main/paradox/overview.md

    @ref[Themes](customization/theming.md) allow customizing the appearance of Paradox-generated documentation.
 Custom directives and themes can be packaged and published as separate sbt plugin @ref[extensions](customization/extensions.md).

-### Source Code
+### Project info

-The GitHub repository can be found at [lightbend/paradox][repo].
+@@project-info{ projectId="core" }

 ### License and credits

- - Copyright 2015-2018 Lightbend, Inc. Paradox is provided under the Apache 2.0 license.
+ - Copyright 2015-2019 Lightbend, Inc. Paradox is provided under the Apache 2.0 license.
  - **Paradox is NOT supported under the Lightbend subscription.**
  - The markdown engine is based on Mathias's [Pegdown][].